 The QTU gives high priority to giving its school leader members the best possible legal protection -TressCox lawyers.

-How does the QTU work for the Queensland Labor party?
+How the QTU works ... for the Queensland Labor party.

 1) The Queensland Teachers Union donated $261,840 to the Queensland Council of Unions between September 2012 and January 2015.